John Sayles: Other recognition

 Sayles's first published story, "I-80 Nebraska", won an O. Henry Award; his novel, Union Dues, was nominated for a National Book Award as well as the National Book Critics Circle Award.

 In 1983, Sayles received the John D. MacArthur Award, given to 20 Americans in diverse fields each year for their innovative work.
 He has also been the recipient of the Eugene V. Debs Award, the John Steinbeck Award and the John Cassavetes Award.
 He was honored with the Ian McLellan Hunter Award for Lifetime Achievement by the Writers Guild of America (1999).

+In June 2014, Sayles donated his non-film archive to the University of Michigan.
+It will be accessible at the Harlan Hatcher Graduate Library.
+Sayles's film archive is held by the UCLA Film and Television Archive.

 Recurring collaborators

 Actors who have regularly worked with Sayles include Maggie Renzi, David Strathairn, Joe Morton, Chris Cooper, Mary McDonnell, Vincent Spano, Kevin Tighe, Josh Mostel, Tom Wright, Gordon Clapp and Angela Bassett.